dariok/wdbplus/README.md

 Additionally, it is possible to use [eXgit](https://github.com/dariok/exgit) to clone the current version directly into a running eXist instance.

 1. Install eXgit as stated in the repo.
-1. (optional) create a user for the framework and log in under that name –– CAVEAT: this user, at least for the duration of the installation, **needs to be** in the **dba** group!
+1. create a user `wdb` and a group `wdbusers` for the framework and log in under that name –– CAVEAT: this user, at least for the duration of the installation, **needs to be** in the **dba** group!
-1. (optional) create the target collection as this user
+1. create the target collection (default would be `/db/apps/edoc`) as this user
 1. open eXide from eXist's Dashboard and paste:

 ```